 12. Turn the cake upside down to release it from the Bundt pan or loaf pan and let it cool completely on a cooling rack.

-- The batter for this German marble cake is very sticky and thick.
+- Thick Batter: The batter for this German marble cake is very sticky and thick.
 Use a rubber spatula or knife to help spread it into all the sides and edges of the Bundt pan.

 Frequently Asked Questions